 Brain Function- Valerian typically is not known as an herb for your brain, but at least one study has found that it has a positive effect on cognitive function and may help prevent cognitive decline.
 (11)

-How to Use Valerian Root
+How do I Use Valerian Root?